Injuries: Cerebral Palsy, Spastic Quadriplegia, Dysarthria, Myopia, Astigmatism, Wheelchair Bound

 However, as time went by, plaintiff mother noticed that infant plaintiff could not hold his head up.
 He also made no attempts to roll over, sit up, or crawl.
 Plaintiff mother took him to a neurologist, who told her that early intervention services were necessary.

 Ultimately, infant plaintiff was diagnosed with cerebral palsy, spastic quadriplegia, dysarthria, myopia, and astigmatism.
 Currently, he is wheelchair bound.
 His fine and gross motor skills are severely impaired.
 He is unable to communicate effectively due to his cerebral palsy.
 He is completely dependent on others for all activities of daily living.
 His deficits are permanent, and he will require custodial care for the rest of his life.

-The Fitzgerald Law Firm filed suit in Westchester County Supreme Court, arguing that defendant hospital staff and defendant hospital departed from good and accepted medical practice in the care of infant plaintiff in failing to timely deliver infant plaintiff via caesarian section in light of nonreassuring fetal heart rate, and failing to have a pediatrician present for resuscitation purposes, both of which resulted in severe and permanent injuries to infant plaintiff.
-Ultimately, The Fitzgerald Law Firm settled with defendants for a total of $3,000,000.00.
+Fitzgerald & Fitzgerald filed suit in Westchester County Supreme Court, arguing that defendant hospital staff and defendant hospital departed from good and accepted medical practice in the care of infant plaintiff in failing to timely deliver infant plaintiff via caesarian section in light of nonreassuring fetal heart rate, and failing to have a pediatrician present for resuscitation purposes, both of which resulted in severe and permanent injuries to infant plaintiff.
+Ultimately, Fitzgerald & Fitzgerald settled with defendants for a total of $3,000,000.00.